Eek! The Cat

 Eek!
-The Cat (retitled Eek!
-Stravaganza in 1994) is an animated series, created by Savage Steve Holland and Bill Kopp and produced by Fox Kids and Savage Studios with animation by Nelvana.
-It ran from 1992 to 1997 on Fox's former Saturday Morning children's block Fox Kids, and airing on YTV from 1992 to 1998 in Canada.
+The Cat (retitled Eek! and the Terrible Thunderlizards and eventually Eek!
+Stravaganza) is an animated series, created by Savage Steve Holland and Bill Kopp, produced by Fox Kids, Savage Studios, Ltd. and Nelvana, it is outsourced by Wang Film Productions.
+Broadcast from 1992 to 1997 on Fox's former Saturday morning children's block Fox Kids, it aired in Canada on YTV from 1992 to 1998.

 Ownership of the series passed to Disney in 2001 when Disney acquired Fox Kids Worldwide.
-The series is not available on Disney+.

 Premise

-Eek! the Cat is about a purple cat named Eek, living in the fictitious city of McTropolis, whose motto is "it never hurts to help".
-This attitude generally gets him into trouble, from which much of the humor of the show is derived.
-Other characters include Eek's human family, with whom he cannot communicate via spoken language; Sharky the Sharkdog (his worst nightmare), and Eek's girlfriend, Annabelle.
+Eek! the Cat revolves around the misadventures of a jolly purple cat named Eek, who lives in the fictitious city of McTropolis.
+His motto is "it never hurts to help", an attitude that generally gets him into trouble, from which much of the physical and visual humor of the show is derived.
+Initially, most of the humor centered around Eek's various injuries during his attempts to help or save another character.
+Over the course of the series, a far wider variety of humor is utilized and Eek generally has the capacity to unintentionally deal as much, if not more pain to other characters (mainly Sharky the Sharkdog) as he undergoes himself.

+Other characters include: Eek's human family, with whom he is unable to communicate via spoken language; Sharky the Sharkdog, who despises Eek, something the cat is most of the time oblivious to; and Eek's girlfriend, Annabelle, who he sees as beautiful despite other characters commenting on her weight.

 The show featured a guitar riff intro, slapstick humor, and pop culture references.
-Shows vary from standard cartoon fare to film spoofs (such as Apocalypse Now and A Clockwork Orange) and musical episodes; the first Christmas episode was written almost entirely in rhyme.
+Shows vary from standard cartoon fare to film spoofs (such as Apocalypse Now and A Clockwork Orange).
+During the second season, a special musical episode titled "Quadrapedia" aired; the first Christmas episode was written almost entirely in rhyme.
 The show featured many cameos by celebrities, some of whom came back for several episodes.